RakeemRanger/azureRegionsAPI/README.md

 Power Bi using Azure Maps

 >[!NOTES]
-> I used the data in on the powerbi page to simulate version presence per Azure Region by importing postgres queries, etc...
+> I used the data in on the powerbi page to simulate version presence per Azure Region by importingpostgres queries, etc...
+>

 ![Sample Dashboard](dashboard.png)